phetdam/kenkyusha_proj/README.md

 ### kyulib

 The `kyulib` directory is a local Python package containing the [little] library code used for this project.
-Each function and class in each of the module files, as well as the module files themselves, have docstrings that can be read using the `help` command in the Python interpreter.
+Each function and class in the module files, as well as the module files themselves, have docstrings readable using the Python `help` command.

 ### results